futuregrid/manual/docs/source/vampir.rst

 **Tracing Calls to 3rd-Party Libraries**

-VampirTrace is also capable of tracing calls to third-party libraries which come with at least one C header file, even without the library’s source code.
+VampirTrace is also capable of tracing calls to third-party libraries which come with at least one C header file, even without the library's source code.
 If VampirTrace was built with support for library tracing, the tool vtlibwrapgen can be used to generate a wrapper library to intercept each call to the actual library functions.
 This wrapper